Discipline in Schools 101

 We’ve all seen the videos of fights in schools, student vs. student, student vs. teacher.
 The incidents have increased in number since the start of the COVID-19 pandemic, leading many parents to ask, “is my child safe at school?” and many teachers worry about their own safety at school.

-School discipline is based in policy and philosophy and law.
+School discipline is based in policy, philosophy and law.
 Teachers, administrators and parents from all over the country are reporting unprecedented disruption and violence since the pandemic and debates are raging over what to do with students who consistently disrupt class and put the safety of others at risk.

 At its core, discipline serves the purpose of changing behavior.
 In a perfect world, we would explain to a child why their behavior is unacceptable and they would adjust accordingly.

-This leaves schools in the increasingly difficult position of having to balance the needs and rights of the disruptive student with the needs and rights of all the other students as well as the staff.
-This balance got much harder to strike in 2014 when the federal government threatened to pull funding from districts with disparities in their suspension data (even if the behaviors were very different and the disparities are justified.)
+Schools are in an increasingly difficult position of having to balance the needs and rights of the disruptive student with the needs and rights of all the other students as well as the staff.
+This balance got much harder to strike in 2014 when the federal government threatened to pull funding from districts with disparities in their suspension data (even if the behaviors were very different and the disparities were justified.)
 This kind of thinking suggests that students who are removed from class for disruptive behavior should be quickly sent right back to the classroom—the school is worried that the federal government will penalize them for “over-suspension” of students in certain demographic groups.
-Teachers are increasingly frustrated, classmates are frustrated and parents are understandably concerned.
+Teachers are increasingly frustrated and demoralized, classmates are frustrated and parents are understandably concerned.

 Much of the discipline jargon currently used is designed to sound benign, virtuous even, to the average ear.
 We hear words like “restorative justice” and it sounds like a good thing.
 And sometimes it is.
 But often it’s not.
 Proponents of more restorative style practices want less punitive discipline (punishment-based) and when it comes to minor infractions that don’t put their safety or the safety of others at risk.
 They have a strong argument.
 A kid littering in the hallway or disassembling the teacher’s stapler or even calling someone a cruel name can be handled in a way that calls upon the offending student to acknowledge their wrongdoing and “repair the harm.”